agavriluta/CassandraProj/README.md

 # Task Management Application - README

 Welcome to the Task Management Application!
-This document guides you through typical operations such as user creation, task management, and retrieval within this application.
+This document contains console output as a result of work of this application.

 ---